mareco94/YouTubeDataAPI/bin/README.md

 ```

 ## :small_blue_diamond: CHANNEL INFO  - [./channel-info.py]
-1) get a channel's meatadata
+1) get a channel's information

 Returns a collection of zero or more channel resources that match the request criteria.